One word: versatility. At home on hardpack yet still wide enough to float in the soft stuff.

 If you don't absolutely love them, remove your bindings and send them back for a full refund.

 We're serious about this guarantee.
-If you don't absolutely love your skis after riding them, we will buy them back, full price!
+Within 6 months of delivery, if you don't absolutely love your skis after a handful of days skiing them, we will buy them back.

 What do we do with returned skis?
 Give them to our athletes!